 - The Right of an individual to object: This term substantiates an individual’s objection against the use of certain data.

-- The Right of an individual to rectification: And EU citizen can demand that incomplete, or outdated data is completed or that any errors in data are corrected.
+- The Right of an individual to rectification: And EU citizens can demand that incomplete, or outdated data is completed or that any errors in data are corrected.

 - The Right of an individual to access: EU citizens are given the right to know exactly what data about them has been processed and how.